State Sales Taxes on Software-as-a-Service

-The list of states currently collecting sales tax from out-of-state sellers includes Connecticut, Maine, New Mexico, Nevada, New York, Ohio, Pennsylvania, Rhode Island, South Carolina, South Dakota, Utah, Washington, and West Virginia.
+The list of states currently collecting sales tax from out-of-state sellers includes Alabama, Alaska, Connecticut, Louisiana, Maryland, Massachusetts, New Mexico, New York, Ohio, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Washington, and West Virginia.
 We will update this list as states update their legislation.

 Why am I going to be charged sales tax?

 The question of state sales taxes on Software-as-a-Service (SaaS) products came up during the Supreme Court case South Dakota v.
 Wayfair, Inc. South Dakota passed a state law in March 2016 with the intent of collecting sales tax from out-of-state vendors regardless of their lack of physical presence in the state.